-All significant Scope 3 emissions must be identified.
-The inclusion of Scope 3 emissions is encouraged but is not a requirement for certification.
+All material scope 3 emission categories must be identified.
+The measurement of all material scope 3 emissions (categories 1-15) is recommended within three years of first certification but is not a requirement for certification until 2030.

-Informative Note: In practice, the Member will need to include some Scope 3 data if they are to achieve the data quality requirements defined in Data Quality Requirement.
+Informative Note: In practice, the Member will need to include some scope 3 data if they are to achieve the data quality requirements defined in Data Quality Requirement.